 Find an activity you love, and that makes exercise an enjoyable experience.
-It doesn’t matter whether this is a fitness class at your local gym or a brisk walk in the park.
+It doesn’t matter whether this is a fitness class at your local gym or a brisk morning walk in the park.
 Check out my list of easy workouts you can do at home.

 Simple mindfulness meditation has been shown to reduce anxiety, help in the management of depression and chronic stress, increase happiness and an overall sense of well-being, and improve cognitive function in many ways.

-All of these effects are free.
 All that is required is at least ten minutes, and someplace to sit.